No items found.

 Building runbook templates

-In the building phase of the runbook, there are a handful of factors to consider:
+In the building phase of the runbook template, there are a handful of factors to consider:

-1. Provide the necessary permissions, allowing each of the relevant stakeholders access to the runbook’s centralized location
+1. Provide the necessary permissions, allowing each of the relevant stakeholders access to the runbook template’s centralized location

-2. Configure notifications to inform parties on both the runbook’s existence, its updates and for when an incident occurs that requires its use
+2. Configure notifications to inform parties of the template’s existence and notify them when there are updates or when an incident occurs that requires the template to be used

 3. Review the critical path to ensure task dependencies are correct

-4. Integrate existing tools in order for manual and automated steps to be in one centralized place
+4. Integrate existing tools so that your manual and automated steps are visible and executable in one centralized place

-5. Set up your dashboards, recovery time objectives and other relevant factors that you intend to measure against
+5. Set up your dashboards, recovery time objectives and other relevant metrics that you intend to measure against

 Testing and approval of runbook templates